“Earth is now our only shareholder” Patagonia owner gives away billion-dollar company to fight climate crisis

 “It’s not going away,” Welling said.
 “The more you deny it, the stronger it gets.”

 Patagonia’s effort to fight the climate crisis isn’t a new one.
-They started using materials for their apparel that cause less harm to the environment and gave away 1% of sales each year.
+The company began using materials for their apparel that cause less harm to the environment and gave away 1% of sales each year.
 In 2018, they changed the company’s purpose too.
 “We’re in business to save our home planet,” Patagonia wrote.

 But that wasn’t enough for Chouinard and his company.
 In his letter on the company’s website, he explained that they needed to find a way to put more money into fighting the crisis while keeping the company’s values intact.
 After exploring options like selling the company and donating the money or taking the company public, they concluded both options were not viable if they wanted to keep the honest values instilled in the company.

-“Instead of extracting value from nature and transforming it into wealth for investors, we’ll use the wealth Patagonia creates to protect the source of all wealth,” wrote Chouinard.
+“Instead of extracting value from nature and transforming it into wealth for investors, we’ll use the wealth Patagonia creates to protect the source of all wealth,” Chouinard wrote.

 Professor Welling explained that every place on the planet is being affected, although some more than others.
 Heat waves, droughts, floods, famine and wildfires are just a few of the problems different parts of the planet have been experiencing due to global warming.